 However Ryô prided herself in her martial abilities—she’d taken to the sword and lance with a seriousness other daughters of privilege reserved for flower arranging and embroidery—there were limits to her stoicism.
 She needed a more rugged wardrobe.

 She was keenly aware of Sen’s injunction to “not spend money like she had it.”
 She’d spared a copper for the temple donation box less out of religious devotion than honest appreciation.
-The problem was, she wasn’t entirely sure what buying things—practical, inexpensive things—involved, beyond the bald exchange of money.
+The problem was, she wasn’t entirely sure what buying things—practical, inexpensive things—involved, beyond the exchange of variously valued coins for the desired goods.

 Haru finished wiping down the stairs, sat up, and wrung out the cleaning rag.
 “You could probably use another pair of leggings,” she said, grinning up at her.